 Also known as polydimethylsiloxane (PDMS), dimethicone is a silicone-based polymer.
-That is, it's a silicone oil with specific properties which make it a popular ingredient in personal care properties.
+That is, it's a silicone oil with specific properties that make skincare products have a smooth, velvety, silky feel.
+These properties make it a popular ingredient in personal care products.

 Dimethicone is a favorite among manufacturers as it provides a smooth application.
 This means that skincare products (such as primers, foundations, and lotions) fill in uneven texture and fine lines.
 It also provides a protective layer on the skin, that helps lock in moisture.

 Dimethicone is used in hair care products to provide smoothness and reduce friction during combing.
 It's found in conditioners and detanglers.
 Dimethicone leaves a sort of coating on the hair strands, giving hair a surface sheen.